Stash vs Acorns 2026: Which Micro-Investing App Actually Wins?

 Stash Overview

-Stash launched back in 2015 with a clear mission: make investing less intimidating for people who've never bought a stock in their life.
-And honestly?
-It does a solid job.
-The app walks you through building a portfolio step by step, explains what ETFs actually are, and lets you invest in individual stocks and themed funds with as little as $0.01 thanks to fractional shares.
+Stash came onto the scene back in 2015 with a straightforward goal: make investing feel less scary for people who've never bought a single share.
+And it actually works pretty well.
+The app guides you through putting together a portfolio step by step, breaks down what ETFs really are, and lets you invest in individual stocks and themed funds with as little as $0.01 because of fractional shares.

 Stash Key Features

-• Stock-Back® debit card: Earn fractional shares on everyday purchases
+- Stock-Back® debit card: Earn fractional shares when you spend at major retailers

-• Stash Banking: FDIC-insured checking account built into the app
+- Stash Banking: FDIC-insured checking account built right into the app

 Stash Pricing